 This site was selected because it has the most significant deposit of buried shell (86 to 103 million bushels, Maryland Geological Survey, personal communications) among the other sites considered and does not occur within a striped bass spawning reach as do other shell deposits.
 The permit application expressed the department's intent to ultimately remove approximately 30% of the available shell (about 30 million bushels) for oyster projects.
 In response to stakeholders' concerns about the potential ecological effects of a shell dredging project of this magnitude, the department requested an initial 5-year permit to dredge about 5 million bushels of shell as part of a comprehensive monitoring project to assess the ecological consequences of removing shell from the shoal.

-Below are the permit application and other important documents organized from oldest to most recent.
-Note that the detailed Attachment 1 for the application was revised and the new version is named “REVISED 2/13/17 Attachment 1".
+Note, the detailed Attachment 1 for the application was revised in 2017 and the new version is named "REVISED 2/13/17 Attachment 1"